 5.)
 Go with the flow.

-This being the case, that you will sometimes just have a great day like this for seemingly no reason, should first of all be enough evidence that your state of shot confidence is not permanent, and is not a part of who you are.
+This being the case, that you will sometimes just have a great day like this for seemingly no reason, should, first of all, be enough evidence that your state of shot confidence is not permanent, and is not a part of who you are.
 Secondly, it may be a way for you to “get in” to this way of being without explicitly putting a “self-esteem technique” into effect.
 If you find yourself in that situation, just roll with it, just let it happen, and try to keep it going!

-They key to the whole thing may very well be to forget oneself completely: just think, when you are having that good day where everything just works, or when you are at your very best, are you thinking of yourself?
+The key to the whole thing may very well be to forget oneself completely: just think, when you are having that good day where everything just works, or when you are at your very best, are you thinking of yourself?
 Or, are you thinking about how others are perceiving you?
 Not at all, you are simply caught up in the joy of the moment itself.
-In this case, the best advice I can give is forget yourself, and simply attend to the situation.
+In this case, the best advice I can give is to forget yourself and simply attend to the situation.